lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 This type casting is not associated to any component property.
 Be careful to use the corresponding type dispatched or bubbled from the webcomponent.
 Incorrect types might result in additional properties, missing properties, or properties of the wrong type.
 {% endaside %}

+### How it works

+During a render, the wrapper receives props from React and based on the options and the custom element class, changes the behavior of some of the props:

+* If a prop name is a property on the custom element, as determined with an `in` check, the wrapper sets that property on the element to the prop value
+* If a prop name is an event name passed to the `events` option, the prop value is passed to `addEventListener()` with the name of the event.
+* Otherwise the prop is passed to React's `createElement()` to be rendered as an attribute.

+Both properties and events are added in `componentDidMount()` and `componentDidUpdate()` callbacks, because the element must have already been instantiated by React in order to access it.

+For events, `createComponent()` accepts a mapping of React event prop names to events fired by the custom element.
+For example passing `{onFoo: 'foo'}` means a function passed via a prop named `onFoo` will be called when the custom element fires the `foo` event with the event as an argument.

 ## useController

 Reactive controllers allow developers to hook in to a component's lifecycle to bundle